Crime wave in Ballarat? Look a little closer

 I encourage anyone who has been the victim of an assault to report it to police as that is the only way we are able to resolve these issues.

 Given the community feedback about this article, I trust many residents are not disheartened by such a report, but I hope this provides important perspective on some of the more arguable claims that were presented.

-Division 3, Western Region
+Superintendent, Division 3 Western Region